jaimehisao/web/index.md

 ### FIRST Robotics Competition Team Member & Robotics Club Vicepresident (Team Cyberius 6017)

-###

 ## Work Experience

 ### Sigma Alimentos Intern (June 2018 - July 2019)
 During this time as an IT Intern in Sigma Alimentos I worked in various departments, in order to explore and see which areas were of my interest.
+I was most interested in the Distributed Computing area, which specializes in everything IT that isn't data infraestructure or Business Inteligence.
+During this time, I worked with my mentor to analyze and discover solutions to the problems that the business had IT wise.

 ### Sigma Alimentos Intern (December 2017 - January 2018)
-During this time as an IT Intern in Sigma Alimentos I worked to design and develop Industry 4.0 IoT implementation for use in the company's Offices, Factorys and Distribution Centers.
+During this time as an IT Intern in Sigma Alimentos I worked to design and develop Industry 4.0 IoT implementation for use in the company's Offices, Factories and Distribution Centers.
+The research was carried out by another Intern and I, and we were in constant contact with our mentors that helped us go in the right way.
+We contacted various suppliers and IT solution providers and we ran some tests on the IoT devices to determine their functionality and value to the company.

 ## Education
 Instituto Tecnologico y de Estudios Superiores de Monterrey (Tec de Monterrey)